orbeon/orbeon-forms-doc/Form-Builder-~-The-Form-Editor.md

 * **Top:** title area with status information and selection of the Form Builder user interface language.
 * **Left:** the [[toolbox|Form Builder ~ Toolbox]], which might scroll vertically depending on your browser or monitor size.
 * **Bottom:** status icons and buttons.
-* **Center:** WYSIWYG [[form area|Form Builder ~ The Form Area]] where you actually edit your form definition.
+* **Center:** WYSIWYG [[form area|Form Builder ~ Form Area]] where you actually edit your form definition.
 This area might scroll vertically depending on your browser or monitor size or the size of the form you are editing.

 ![](images/fb-new.png)